- Home

 SKU: FS-TB0003

-Dimensions: Small 1"L x 0.75"W
+Dimensions: Small: 1"L x 0.75"W

-Large 1.5"L x 1"W
+Large: 1.5"L x 1"W

 Scientific Name: Elrathia kingii

-Period: Cambrian period
+Period: Cambrian

 Shipping Restrictions: None.